dvdhpkns/swautocheckin/README.md

     # add a new site to sites - the ID of this should match the SITES value in settings
     from django.contrib.sites.models import Site
     new_site = Site.objects.create(domain='localhost:8000', name='localhost')

+Gmail is used to send emails when things go wrong.
+To make this work you must add your gmail username and password to your path

+    export GMAIL_PASSWORD='my_pass'
+    export GMAIL_USER='username@gmail.com'

 ## Running